Did Trump just go up with the first TV ad of the 2024 presidential campaign?

 He’s been repeatedly taking aim at President Biden over the turbulent U.S. withdrawal and evacuation from Afghanistan, even calling on the president to resign.

-So it’s no surprise that former President Trump this past week went up with an ad titled "Failure" which uses a montage of video clips and still photos that pillories Biden over this summer’s lightning fast takeover of Afghanistan by repressive Taliban forces and the hastily organized evacuation at Kabul’s international airport to airlift Americans and their Afghan allies out of the warn torn Central Asian country.
+So it’s no surprise that former President Trump this past week went up with an ad titled "Failure" which uses a montage of video clips and still photos to criticize Biden over this summer’s lightning fast takeover of Afghanistan by repressive Taliban forces and the hastily organized evacuation at Kabul’s international airport to airlift Americans and their Afghan allies out of the warn torn Central Asian country.

 BIDEN NUMBERS DROPPING IN WAKE OF TURBULENT U.S. EXIT FROM AFGHANISTAN